dpurohit108/DH110-F22-DHRUVP/README.md

 5. Help Users Recognize, Diagnose, and Recover From Errors
 6. Help and Documentation

-Overall, the website looked funational at first look, however, when analyzing the 10 heuristics, numerous issues were found, including the overall organization of the website.
+Overall, the website looked functional at first look, however, when analyzing the 10 heuristics, numerous issues were found, including the overall organization of the website.

 Further details on the heristic evluation can be found [here](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment01.md).